-UNMAKEABLELOVE is a revisioning of Beckett's initial investigation that focuses and makes interactively tangible, a state of confrontation and interpolation between our selves and another society that is operating in a severe state of physical and psychological entropy.
-UNMAKEABLELOVE advances the practices of algorithmic agency, artificial life, virtual communities, human computer interaction, augmented virtuality, mixed reality and multimedia performance in a polyaesthetic (Lyotard) experience to to 'engage the body's primordial inscriptions' (Schwab, 2000, p.16).
-It locates Beckett's society of 'lost ones' in a virtual space that represents a severe state of physical confinement, evoking perhaps a prison, an asylum, a detention camp, or even an extreme 'reality' TV show.
+UNMAKEABLELOVE is a revioning of Beckett's initial investigation that focuses and makes interactively tangible, a state of confrontation and interpolation between our selves and another society that is operating in a severe state of physical and psychological entropy.
+UNMAKEABLELOVE advances the practices of algorithmic agency, artificial life, virtual communities, human computer interaction, augmented virtuality, mixed reality and multimedia performance to engage 'the body's primordial inscriptions' (Schwab, 2000, p.16).

-In UNMAKEABLELOVE the inhabitants of the cylinder are oblivious to their condition, and we the viewers of their world, with our probing torch lights and prying gaze, are positioned as the 'other', forced to experience the anomalies of a perceptual disequilibrium that implicates us in this alienated narrative.
-The resulting ambiguity and complicit agency in UNMAKEABLELOVE reinforces a perceptual and psychological tension between 'self' and 'other' generated by the works' mixed reality strategies of embodied simulation that intricately engage the presence, agency and complicity of the viewer. '
+It locates Beckett's society of 'lost ones' in a virtual space that represents a severe state of physical confinement, evoking perhaps a prison, an asylum, a detention camp, or even a 'reality' TV show.
+In UNMAKEABLELOVE the inhabitants of the cylinder remain oblivious in their condition, and we the viewers of their world, with our probing torch lights and prying gaze, are positioned as the 'other', forced to experience the anomalies of a perceptual disequilibrium that implicates us in this alienated narrative.